-As it was agreed with the lenders, in 2010 the company started establishment of sustainable, flexible engagement scheme with Japanese stakeholders through involvement of Russian External Affairs (EA) staff and Japanese translator.
-Responsibilities of the EA person include engagement with Japanese-speaking stakeholders such as government and community representatives, media and non-governmental organisations, during implementation of the Sakhalin-2 project.
+As it was agreed with the lenders, in 2010 the company started establishment of sustainable, flexible engagement scheme with Japanese stakeholders through involvement of representatives of External and Corporate Affairs Department and https://cmsdata.iucn.org/downloads/tor_wgwap_2012.pdf

+Japanese translator.
+Responsibilities of the ECA person include engagement with Japanese-speaking stakeholders such as government and community representatives, media and non-governmental organisations, during implementation of the Sakhalin-2 project.
 Lenders' representatives participate in each meeting and provide their feedback to the Sakhalin Energy representatives.
 Such engagement process is sustained from 2011 onwards.
 Stakeholders in Japan with whom the company has been in contact to date are listed in Appendix 5 below.

-Representatives of Sakhalin Energy's External Affairs department visit Japan at least twice each year to meet with stakeholders who wish to discuss project-related issues.
+Representatives of Sakhalin Energy's External and Corporate Affairs Department visit Japan at least twice each year to meet with stakeholders who wish to discuss project-related issues.
 Technical experts are made available to provide presentations at these meetings, and to answer questions.
-In 2014 the technical specialist discussions will continue to be held so that detailed discussion regarding trans-boundary issues, including oil spill response, can take place (e.g. annual Hokkaido Fisheries Forum, international symposium on Okhotsk Sea and Sea Ice).
+In 2015 the technical specialist discussions will continue to be held so that detailed discussion regarding trans-boundary issues, including oil spill response, can take place (e.g. annual Hokkaido Fisheries Forum, international symposium on Okhotsk Sea and Sea Ice).

-The company also meets with representatives of Japanese community and nongovernmental organisations who visit Sakhalin Island and wish to discuss projectrelated issues with Sakhalin Energy.
+The company also meets with representatives of Japanese community and non-governmental organisations who visit Sakhalin Island and wish to discuss project-related issues with Sakhalin Energy.